 This means that they are optimistic even for Brazil:

 "Of course.
 Our goal is to win the title, we have the means to do it.
-We’ll be always very close to Mclaren.
+We’ll always be very close to McLaren.
 On the same level or maybe even stronger".

 Someone would say this excitement after only one victory is too much:

-On podium alongside him and Barrichello, there was also his brother Ralf, who made an excellent performance, that surprised the Ferrari driver:
+On the podium alongside him and Barrichello, there was also his brother Ralf, who made an excellent performance, that surprised the Ferrari driver:

 "I’m not worried about them.
 They are still new to this world, and growing fast is very complicated".

 McLaren, taking the defeat badly, did not miss its accusations.
-In particular, Dennis did not like the entry of the Safety Car, according to him being cause of problems to the pneumatic valves of their engines:
+In particular, Dennis did not like the entry of the Safety Car, according to him being the cause of the problems to the pneumatic valves of their engines:

-Right now, Ferrari can consider themselves ahead of McLaren?
+Right now, can Ferrari consider themselves ahead of McLaren?

 "They always recover very well.
 This is not about their crisis, it’s about our growth.
 That has been very big.
 I don’t think we can always win, but if you are leading the championship, you can manage the situation better.
 And even second place sometimes is ok".

-Second round is in Brazil, at Interlagos, are you worried about something?
+The second round is in Brazil, at Interlagos, are you worried about something?